tieje/MyScripts/read_mes/createtree_readme.txt

 The purpose of this script is to automate the process of file and folder creation.
 This was mostly for practice in python script writing to tackle a more specialized task.

+- python 3.7
+- This is actually the first script I've written for this project series: August, 2020